jhonnyV-V/phoemux/README.md

 ```bash
 phoemux list
 ```
-list all the configs files (or ashes) created and if you select one it execute it
+list all the configs files (ashes) created this enables a few functionalities like deleting, editing and opening a config file
 ![usage](./list_demo.gif)

 ### last